shanzi/myicons/README.md

 ## Compatibility

-Both this application been tested under IE11+, Chrome, Firefox and Safari.
+Both this application and the fonts it builds have been tested under IE11+, Chrome, Firefox and Safari.
-The web fonts and css built will work under IE9+, but IE6-IE8 are **NOT** supported by now.

-If you meet any compatibility problems under IE11+, Chrome, Firefox and Safari, please report a issue.
+The fonts this application builds will work under IE8 and later.
+But IE 6 and 7 won't be supported.

 ## Known issues and possible improvements